nkolban/duktape-esp32/docs/classes.md

 be used as the value of the corresponding header.
 * `data` - A string that will be sent as the payload of a request.
 We assume that the method will be `POST`.
+* `useSSL` - A boolean indicating whether we should use SSL or not.

 Example: